 How Many Days To Travel

-Afghanistan has sights like Mazar-I –Sharif, Herat, Kabul, Bamyan and taking a trip to all these sights will take no more than twenty days.
-So you do not have to spend more days in a place where you think you are not safe.
+Afghanistan has sights like Mazar-I –Sharif, Herat, Kabul, Bamyan and taking a trip to all these sights will take no more than 15-20 days.

 For all the major tourist destination in Afghanistan like Kabul, Herat and Mazar-e Sharif flights are operating between these places.
 So Getting around in between the destinations is not a problem.
 But once you get out of the cities, expect dirt roads.

 There are no metered taxis in Afghanistan, so you will have to negotiate the prices before you get into one.
 You can also take buses, or hire a jeep with a driver.

 Note: Please avoid the military convoys when you are on the road.
 Do not overtake them or use a mobile phone near them.
 They will see you as a threat and might open fire on you.